 Note.
 This recommendation is based on findings reported on pages 36-37, 40-44, and 68-69 of this report and pages 4, 17-21, and 40-51 of the state-level report.
-This recommendation is consistent with Recommendation 1
+This recommendation is consistent with Recommendation 1 in the NASEM report, which advises standardizing definitions in order to "facilitate synthesis and comparison of information" (p.
+326).

-To address awareness challenges related to the initiatives, support the development, implementation, and sharing of evidence-informed3 practices for strategic communication of the initiatives to parents and school personnel.
+To address awareness challenges related to the initiatives, support the development, implementation, and sharing of evidence-informed practices for strategic communication of the initiatives to parents and school personnel.